singam27/Authenticaion-using-Node.js-Angular/README.md

 •	Storing the password in MongoDB database using password hash method with bcrypt using node.js
 •	Restricting user to access home page when the user is not logged-in
 •	Successfully implemented Routing, JWT Authentication in Angular.
+You can find the front-end application using the link "https://github.com/singam27/Authenticaion-using-Node.js-Angular/tree/master/authentication-api/Frontend_Angular"